Gravity from Quantum Information: Entanglement and Entropic gravity

+In this section, we show that the entropic gravity can be related to the quantum entanglement and Landauer's principle applied to causal horizons.

-Why are we considering $S_{Ent}$ for $S_h$?
-One of the key concepts of quantum information theory allowing useful quantum information processes such as quantum key distribution is the quantum entanglement.
-The entanglement is a quantum nonlocal correlation which can not be described by a classical correlation.
+The quantum entanglement is one of the key concepts of quantum information theory allowing useful quantum information processes such as quantum key distribution.
+It is a quantum nonlocal correlation which can not be described by a classical correlation.
 The entanglement entropy $S_{Ent}$ is a good measure of entanglement for pure states such as the vacuum.
 It is the von Neumann entropy $S_{Ent}=-Tr(\rho_A ln \rho_A)$ associated with the reduced density matrix $\rho_A\equiv Tr_B \rho_{AB}$ of a bipartite system $AB$ described by a full density matrix $\rho_{AB}$.
-For a causal horizon playing a role of information barrier, it is very natural to divide the system into two subsystems A and B - inside and outside the horizon - and to trace over one of the two regions to obtain the entanglement entropy of the horizon.
+Why can we regard $S_{Ent}$ of the quantum field vacuum as $S_h$?
+For a causal horizon playing a role of information barrier, it is natural to divide the system into two subsystems A and B - inside and outside the horizon - and to trace over one of the two regions to obtain the entanglement entropy of the horizon.
 Thus, $S_{Ent}$ is ideal for $S_h$, when there is a causal horizon.

-Second, in \cite{Kim:2007vx}, we calculated black hole mass increase due to absorbtion of a test particle with energy $\delta E$ in the context of quantum information theory.
-To the observer outside the black hole, this corresponds to the erasure of $\delta S$ bits of information by the thermal bath of the event horizon.
-In this case the Landauer's principle demands that the entropy of the black hole increases at least by $\delta S$ during this process.
-Assuming this erasing process is optimal, we obtained the increase of the black hole mass

-which looks like the first law.
-Here, $T$ is the Hawking temperature for the black hole.
-This implies that the first law of black hole thermodynamics is just the second law disguised and information plays a crucial role in gravity.